Aikku93/ulc-codec/FormatSpecs.md

 These blocks code MDCT coefficients that have been pre-filtered with a pre-echo reduction formula.
 Therefore, to decode, we simply apply the inverse of said formula and then perform an IMDCT.

-NB: The encoder is expected to handle all scaling, such that the inverse transform needs no scaling whatsoever.
+NB: The encoder is expected to handle all scaling, such that the inverse transform needs no scaling whatsoever (not even MDCT normalization).

 ### Syntax
 ***